GoogleContainerTools/kaniko/README.md

 kaniko comes with support for GCR, but configuring another credential helper should allow pushing to a different registry.

+### Debug Image

+We provide `gcr.io/kaniko-project/executor:debug` as a a version of the executor image based off a Debian image.
+This provides a shell and can be useful for debugging.

 ## Security